PowerLedger/powr/docs/src/proposals/comprehensive-compute-fees.md

   `lamports_per_signature` value.
 The blockhash queue is one of the snapshot's serialized members and thus bank hash depends on it.
-- Nonce accounts used for offline signing contain a `lamports_per_signature` value in its account data
+- Nonce accounts used for offline signing contain a `lamports_per_signature` value in its account data, where lamports are equivlane to sparks.

 In both cases, when a transaction is assessed a fee, the `lamports_per_signature` to use is looked up (either in the queue or in the